logo

 Drag the handles to frame your selection.
 Type exact pixel values in the Width and Height fields on the right for precision.

-If you need an exact size — say 400 × 400 pixels for a profile photo — type the values directly into the Width (px) and Height (px) fields on the right.
+If you need an exact size — say 400×400 pixels for a profile photo, or 1200×630 for an OG card — type the values directly into the Width (px) and Height (px) fields on the right.
 The crop box updates immediately.

 Step 4: Crop and download

 Click the Crop image button.
-Your cropped image is ready in an instant.
+The result is ready instantly.
+Click Download to save it.

 The download screen after cropping